-The World of the Hero: we use Homer's Odyssey and Virgil's Aeneid to consider the nature of epic poetry, themes and characterisation alongside developing our knowledge of society and religion in the ancient world.
+The World of the Hero: we read Homer's Odyssey and Virgil's Aeneid (both in English translation), the most influential epic poems of their societies.
+Through discussion we consider the nature of epic poetry and heroism, elicit themes and analyse characterisation.
+And via the texts we explore the societies, values, politics and religion of the ancient world.